robinziegler/TINF21C_Team4_Modelling_Wizard_Improvements/PROJECT/CRS/TINF21C_CRS_Team_4_v1.0.md

 |V0.6|14.04.2023|[Maximilian Trumpp](https://github.com/maximiliantrumpp)|Revision|
 |V1.0|11.05.2023|[Maximilian Trumpp](https://github.com/maximiliantrumpp)|Final version|

+Main author and responsible for this document: Maximilian Trumpp
 # 1. Introduction
 This document is the basis of the Modelling Wizard project of the TINF21C team.
 The document contains all requirements of the customer for this project.
 The other documents use this document as a basis.